CiscoDevNet/Crosswork-Custom-Playbook/README.md

 # Crosswork Custom Playbooks

-This repository contains Crosswork custom playbooks that can be used to interact with Crosswork Network Change Automation.
+This repository contains Crosswork custom playbooks that can be used to interact with Cisco Crosswork Change Automation.
 Custom playbooks are created by the communities.
-Crosswork software ships with pre-defined playbooks, they are in the Crosswork-Playbook repository.
+Crosswork software ships with pre-defined playbooks, stored in the Crosswork-Playbook repository.
 Users can use them as examples to create custom playbooks.

 # Requirements
-Following are required to use the playbooks:
+The following are required to use the playbooks:

-* Cisco Crosswork Network Change Automation and Health Insights 3.0 +
+* Cisco Crosswork Network Change Automation and Health Insights 3.0 or later
-* Cisco NSO 4.5.5 +
+* Cisco NSO 4.5.5 or later

 ## Documentation: